blackmacaroon/Sprint-Challenge--Computer-Architecture/README.md

 # Sprint Challenge: Computer Architecture - Conditional Jumps

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
-This Sprint explored TOPIC.
-During this Sprint, you studied CPU components, number bases, bitwise operations, CPU stack, interrupts, and subroutines.

 In your challenge this week, you will demonstrate proficiency by adding _conditional jumps_ to your LS-8 emulator as well as answering a few questions during a one-on-one session with a PM.

-## Instructions

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
-Your work reflects your proficiency with Computer Architecture and your command of the related concepts and techniques.

-You have three hours to complete this challenge.
-Plan your time accordingly.

-## Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.

 ## Description